 This post contains affiliate links.
 That means if you click on a link and buy something, I will earn a small commission from the advertiser at no additional cost to you.

 The address for the Mermaid Museum 1541 N Cahuenga Blvd, Los Angeles, CA 90028.
 You will enter the museum in Selma.
 When my friend Bruno and I arrived there was no line.
 All we had to do was give the name that we order the tickets with and we were let inside.
 Later when my friend Taylor arrived there was a line so she had to wait a little bit before getting in.
 If you do the standby line you will most likely have to wait for a good amount of time but I definitely recommend coming down and trying to get in!

 When you first step inside you are immediately drawn into the experience.
 The decor on the walls starts giving you the impression that you are going into the water.
-When we entered the first area we were greeted by workers who welcomed us to Bristol Cove, the city that the tv show Sirens will take place in.
+When we entered the first area we were greeted by workers who welcomed us to Bristol Cove, the city where the tv show Sirens will take place in.
 This room had some cool things to look at like a mermaid hand that was 150 years old.
 The only downside to this part of the experience is that we had to move on to the actual exhibit before we got to take photos in the first room.
 Be sure to grab a postcard or two in this room while you can.

 There are such fantastic photo spots in the pop-up museum.
 When you first enter there is a mermaid mural that you can get your picture by.
 You can also write a message to the sea if you’d like as well.
 The first photo experience my friends and I did was swimming with a mermaid.
 You get in a blue box and try to pose as if you’re swimming.
 You then rotate the photo after taking it to help add to the illusion that you are swimming.
 Of course, if I was really in the ocean I wouldn’t be wearing jeans and shoes but you get the idea.
 There are workers at each photo spot to help you with your photos.